Taylor Iman Jones: Career

-Born in the San Francisco Bay Area of California, Jones moved to New York City and made her Broadway debut in 2017, in the ensemble of Groundhog Day.
+Jones career began on the U.S. national tours of American Idiot from 2013-2014 as Extraordinary Girl, and Hamilton as Peggy Schuyler/Maria Reynolds in 2016.
+In 2017, Jones moved to New York City and made her Broadway debut in the ensemble of Groundhog Day.
 The following year, she originated the role of Mopsa in Head Over Heels on Broadway.
+She returned to Broadway in 2022 in Six as Catherine Parr.